Arunachala2004/virtualMouse/README.md

-Sure, here's a README template you can use for your GitHub repository:

----

 # Virtual Mouse with OpenCV

-This project implements a virtual mouse using OpenCV, allowing users to control their computer cursor through hand gestures or a colored marker tracked via a camera feed.
+This project implements a virtual mouse using OpenCV, allowing users to control their computer cursor through hand gestures via a camera feed.
 The virtual mouse offers basic cursor control functionalities and additional actions like clicking, dragging, and scrolling.

 ## Features